pierrediedhiou/cybersecurity-journey/glossary.md

 - **AES** — Advanced Encryption Standard, a widely used encryption algorithm
 - **ASCII** — American Standard Code for Information Interchange, the most basic text format for plain readable text files
+- **ASCII** (in networking context) — Human readable text format used to display packet data in tools like tcpdump and Wireshark
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker